- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 In summary, regular disk health monitoring and analysis on NAS Raidon GT2660-TB3 devices can help prevent potential data loss by detecting disk failures early, monitoring the status of RAID arrays, predicting disk failures, reminding you to back up your data, and optimizing system performance.

-Although NAS GT2660-TB3 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS GT2660-TB3 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -